pnwlady/hapi_app/README.md

 http POST localhost:5000/api/put name=Shirley instrument=violin actor='Karen Scott'
 ```

-  This will post a data object to the database created with mongoose.connection
+  <em>This will post a data object to the database created with mongoose.connection.</em>

 ```
 mongoose.connect(process.env.MONGO_URI || 'mongodb://localhost/pf_db')
 ```
-  And will add to the name, instrument and actor properties the values assigned.
+  <em>And will add to the name, instrument and actor properties the values assigned.</em>

 ## Usage